Merodon equestris

 Merodon equestris (Narcissus bulb fly, greater bulb fly, large bulb fly, large Narcissus fly) is a Holarctic species of hoverfly (Family Syrphidae).

 Like many other hoverflies it displays a colouration pattern similar to a stinging insect (a bumblebee in this case) as an evolutionary defense mechanism.
 Other syrphid bee mimics are Mallota, Arctophila, Criorhina, Pocota and Brachypalpus.
 Merodon species are distinguished from these by the very strong hind femora, which bear a large triangular projection on the underside near the tip.
 It flies in low vegetation while the other bumblebee mimics prefer higher vegetation layers.

 Description

 A stout fly with a small head (10–14 mm in length).
 The tergites are black, without the dust spots or blue-purple sheen of other Merodon species.
 The thorax and abdomen are hidden by dense, long, erect hairs of variable colouration.
 Tibia 3 of the male has 2 spurs at the apex.
 The larva is described and figured by Hodson (1932) and it is illustrated in colour by Rotheray (1993).

+Males have eyes clearly touching at the front, while in females these are separated by a (yellow haired) antenna like structure at the front.